Coconut seedlings. Photo courtesy.

 According to a 2011 research by E. C. MWACHIRO of Pwani University College and R.W.GAKURE of Jomo Kenyatta University of Agriculture and Technology (JKUAT) on Factors Affecting the Coconut Industry from Benefitting the Indigenous Communities of Kilifi District, Kenya, coconut farmers generally rely on their current crop to get seedlings, by merely picking up what has fallen down and germinated on itself, thus there is no determinant to yields.

-“I started farming with my parents who used to grow cashew nuts, coconuts, mangoes, and oranges among others on small scale and it is from them I inherited most of the farming practices,” said the 59-year-old farmer.
+“I started farming with my parents who used to grow cashew nuts, coconuts, mangoes, and oranges among others on a small scale and it is from them I inherited most of the farming practices,” said the 59-year-old farmer.

 RELATED CONTENT: KEPHIS launches new high yielding fast maturing coconut variety for Coastal farmers

-From there he bought some seedlings from one of the Kenya Agricultural and Livestock Research Organisation (KALRO) centres in the region.
+From there he bought some seedlings from one of the Kenya Agricultural and Livestock Research Organisation (KALRO) centers in the region.
 The seedlings were of two varieties; Eat Africa tall and dwarf coconut types.

-“I noticed that more farmers were coming for the seedlings and this motivated me to raise more for the meet the demands,” said Amir.
+“I noticed that more farmers were coming for the seedlings and this motivated me to raise more the meet the demands,” said Amir.

 RELATED CONTENT: Youth builds own company that turns coconut husks waste into treasured planting medium